 ‘T@bbed Browsing’ days

-Chris had just left behind his Silicon Valley career to start pursuing his dreams of full time nomadism (solo) in a tiny 16′ T@b Clamshell travel trailer.
-He was in part inspired by his good friend Steve Roberts‘ (who coined the word) pioneering technomadic adventures years before.
+Chris had just left behind his Silicon Valley career to start pursuing his dreams of full time nomadism (solo) in a tiny 16′ T@b Clamshell travel trailer on April 1, 2006.

 After months of correspondence, we finally met for the first time in October 2006 on an epic 27 hour first date.
 There was no doubt we were meant for each other, and started exploring the possibilities of how our lives might merge.

 For our forth date, in May 2007 – we set off on a 7-month trial run together (in the teardrop) that took us nearly 13,000 miles around the USA and back.

 We only had 45 sq ft of living space, no bath facilities, refridgerator or air conditioning – but we had solar power, cellular internet and an exciting new relationship.
 We learned, that’s all we *really* needed to be happy.

 Read all our posts from this chapter (caution: we were very much just small time personal “friends & family” bloggers back then)